Powered by MOMENTUM MEDIA

 “Leaving the cap at $3 million without indexing it will mean people in my generation will have an entirely different and relatively higher threshold to that of my children, with the real value of the threshold likely falling to $2 million due to inflation by around 2040.”

-Aaron Dunn, Smarter SMSF CEO, said the government needs 39 seats to pass the bill in its current form in the Senate, and presently only has 25, meaning they would need the support of the Greens' to give them 11 seats and three of the six independents, which include Jacqui Lambie, One Nation and the United Australia Party.
+Aaron Dunn, Smarter SMSF CEO, said the government needs 39 seats to pass the bill in its current form in the Senate, and currently only has 25, so would need the support of the Greens to give them 11 seats and three of the six independents, which include Jacqui Lambie, One Nation and the United Australia Party.

 He said it was these crossbenchers whom the SMSFA and other industry bodies had been lobbying.